What is Crude Oil?

 How is Crude Oil Classified?

 When crude is discovered, there is no one single variety found.
-It exists in a number of varying forms, and the composition it is found in determines how it is transported and refined.
+It exists in a multitude of forms, and its composition will determine how it is transported and refined.
 Crude is classified by both physical and chemical characteristics.

 The following shows the classifications for crude oil density: